-Our named executive officers are eligible to participate in our 401(k) plan in the United States on the same terms as other fulltime employees.
+Our named executive officers, other than Dr. Naylor, are eligible to participate in our 401(k) plan in the United States on the same terms as other full-time employees.
 We match 100% of employee contributions to our 401(k) plan, up to 6% of eligible compensation.
+Dr. Naylor, who is employed in the United Kingdom, is eligible to receive a pension contribution to a defined contribution pension scheme equal to 10% of his base salary.
+For 2022, Dr. Naylor elected not to participate in the pension scheme and therefore did not receive the pension contribution from us this year.
+Instead, he received this amount in base salary.
 We believe that providing a vehicle for tax-deferred retirement savings adds to the overall desirability of our executive compensation package and further incentivizes our employees, including our named executive officers, in accordance with our compensation policies.